bleepr/bleepr.github.io/matthew.markdown

 the recommended Material Design visual language and attempted to theme the application as such (though some areas have been left unthemed due to a desire to implement missing functionality over missing design for the sake of time).

-Internally, I architected the application such that it was split into clean, modular components:
+Conceptually, the resultant application was to be quite simple, but I architected the application as such:

 * A Frontend (UI code)
 * A ContentManager (which maintains a local cache of requested API data in an SQLite database)